Conversation between Mohandas Pai and Sanjay Nath during BHIVE Buzzfest event of 1st May 2020

 Effects at Macro Level

-● The global economic crisis of 2008 was not as global as the COVID-19 crisis.
+● The global economic crisis of 2008 was not as global as the COVID-19 crisis, says Mohandas Pai.
 Almost every country in the world is affected now.

 ● The virus has uncovered the vulnerability of the global economy due to the plight of the supply chain in China which contributes approximately 24% to global manufacturing.
 Over-dependence of the world on China got exposed.

 ● Global oil industry has collapsed with plunging oil prices because of non-existent demand with an excess supply of oil.
-Saudi Arabia and Russia has had major conflicts.
+Saudi Arabia and Russia have had major conflicts.

 ● The power of technology has emerged as people can work, purchase, and educate themselves sitting at home.
 This may translate to new and changed habits and behaviour for a foreseeable future.